How to Find the Cheapest Heating Oil in Cork

 As Ireland's largest county, Cork has enormous variation in heating oil prices between the well-served city area and remote West Cork — sometimes €50+ on a 500L order.

-Use live signals for timing
+Use recent prices for timing

 As Ireland's largest county, Cork has enormous variation in heating oil prices between the well-served city area and remote West Cork — sometimes €50+ on a 500L order.